tharindu-perera/spring-tutorials/README.md

 # Spring Master Class - Journey from Beginner to Expert
 Learn the magic of Spring Framework.
-From IOC (Inversion of Control), DI (Dependency Injection), Application Context to the world of Spring Boot, AOP, JDBC and JPA.
+From IOC (Inversion of Control), DI (Dependency Injection), com.Application Context to the world of Spring Boot, AOP, JDBC and JPA.
 Get set for an incredible journey.

 ## Overview
 * [Installing Eclipse, Maven and Java](#installing-tools)